 Written by Charlotte Stephens and Dr Charles Shepherd for the ME Association, these popular lay summaries focus on research we have found particularly interesting or important.

-They also include updates relating to the research being funded by the Ramsay Research Fund.
+They also include updates relating to the research being funded by the MEA Ramsay Research Fund.
 And often feature comments from researchers we have interviewed with some being written by the researchers themselves.

 We make our summary reviews freely available as downloads or to view as website blogs and hope they help bring a greater understanding and appreciation of M.E. research.